10 Essential Webtoon and Manhwa OSTs for Your Playlist

 “Nobody Else” by Ailee – Under the Oak Tree

-“Midnight Sun” by AleXa – The Broken Ring: This Marriage Will Fail Anyway
+“Midnight Sun” by Alexa – The Broken Ring: This Marriage Will Fail Anyway

 “In the Novel” by Minnie of (G)I-DLE – It was All a Mistake

-“Don’t Cry My Love” by Cha Eun-woo (ASTRO) – Under the Oak Tree
+“Don’t Cry My Love” by Cha Eun-woo (Astro) – Under the Oak Tree

 “Lost Way” by Gaho – Good Doctor

-Park Si-on’s story gets greater scope from this soothing soundscape, thanks to Gaho and a soft acoustic flow.
-Si-on, who has savant syndrome and autism yet is naturally talented, is hired as a pediatric surgery resident at an academic medical institution.
-He does, however, encounter the stigmas tied to being an autistic doctor and the power struggles taking place in the hospital.
+Gaho has an incredible, pitch-perfect singing range.
+The uniqueness of “Lost Way” is attributed to his immaculate musicality and mighty high notes.
+Park Si-on’s story gains even greater depth thanks to Gaho’s contribution and the song’s soft acoustic flow.
+Si-on, a naturally talented individual with savant syndrome and autism, is hired as a pediatric surgery resident at an academic medical institution, where he faces the stigmas associated with being an autistic doctor and navigates the power struggles within the hospital.

-“Goodbye Now” by TXT – Love Revolution
+“Goodbye Now” by Tomorrow x Together (TXT) – Love Revolution

-“만개화” (“Full Bloom”) by Ahn Ye-eun – Return of the Blossoming Blade.
+“Full Bloom” by Ahn Ye-eun – Return of the Blossoming Blade.